 Damaged Brand Reputation

-Customers don’t just leave your business when they have a bad experience in today’s hyper-connected environment.
-They share the information with their friends, family, and coworkers.
-Instead, rely on solid facts to create your brand and retain your loyal clientele.
+Customers don’t just leave your business, product or services when they have a bad experience in today’s hyper-connected environment.
+This can also gives you bad word of mouth publicity, as customers may share their bad experiences and information with their friends, family, and coworkers.
+Which eventually result in loss of customers.

 Misinformed Decision-Making